GrozaVlad/kubernetes-test/README.md

 3. Create a new resource group with the command _**az group create --location $LOCATION --name $RESOURCE_GROUP_NAME**_

-4. Download the right utility foir your operating system for the aks engine from [_here_](https://github.com/Azure/aks-engine/releases/tag/v0.70.1).
+4. Download the right utility for your operating system for the aks engine from [_here_](https://github.com/Azure/aks-engine/releases/tag/v0.70.1).
 Save it in the root of the project

 5. You will need to generate the cluster with the following command: